-->

 Pacific Northwest journalists and photographers

-Rainbow over Maui
+Rainbow over beach

 PAST ISSUES WHO WE ARE CONTACT US

-FEATURED TRAVEL STORIES FOR SEPTEMBER/OCTOBER 2025
+FEATURED TRAVEL STORIES FOR NOVEMBER/DECEMBERR 2025

 Lynn Rosen, Content Editor; Steve Giordano, Web Editor

-by Vicki Hoefling Andersen
+TIMBERLINE LODGE, OREGON, by Vicki Andersen

 Sign that says "Poets protecting the planet"